 - The conference also features posters that share recent and in-progress research, which you can find in Past Meetings.

-Access the most influential research and ideas published in the humanities, social sciences, and sciences.
+- JPASS is your personal access plan to more than 1,500 academic journals on JSTOR, a digital library of the most influential research and ideas published in the humanities, social sciences, and sciences.